collingreen/djeroku/README.md

 ----------------------
-When you are ready to create your first app, use the django-admin command again, this time with the djeroku-app template if you forget the --extension flag below, the default djeroku_app templates will not be copied correctly.
-Not the end of the world, but might as well get it right.
+When you are ready to create your first app, use the django-admin command again, this time with the djeroku-app template.
+If you forget the --extension flag below, the default djeroku_app templates will not be copied correctly.
+Not the end of the world, but you might as well get it right.

     cd PROJECT_NAME/apps
     python ../venv/Scripts/django-admin.py startapp --template=path/to/djeroku-app/git-or-zip-or-folder --extension=py,html APP_NAME

-open up settings/common.py and add your new app to the LOCAL_APPS tuple
+Open up settings/common.py and add your new app to the LOCAL_APPS tuple

     LOCAL_APPS = (
 	    'apps.APP_NAME',
     )

-next, hook up the app urls in the project urls.py by adding this line as the first item inside the urlpatters call (before the admin urls, but it either way should work)
+Next, hook up the app urls in the project urls.py by adding this line as the first item inside the urlpatters call (before the admin urls, but either way should work)

     url(r'', include('apps.djeroku_site.urls')),

-test that it all went according to plan
+Test that it all went according to plan

     python manage.py syncdb
     python manage.py migrate
     python manage.py runserver

-open 127.0.0.1:8000 in your browser -- you should see the djeroku hello world page.
+Open 127.0.0.1:8000 in your browser -- you should see the djeroku hello world page.

 One Time Setup